 Broadening the public perception of “what rural means” is an important step in the goal of re-imaging a rural politics of the possible.
 As the Barn Raiser covers Rural America, we will strive to cover the region as it actually is.
 We will stand up to Wall Street and the corporate interests threatening to crush Main Street economies; we will cover the workers fighting to make their mining and manufacturing jobs cleaner and safer, and the people-powered movements seeking to limit extractive, polluting industries altogether; we will highlight the racial and ethnic diversity that keeps rural communities thriving; and yes, we will cover agriculture, but we will lift up family farmers and the environment rather than propagandize for agribusiness monopolies.
 All this, and a litany of other issues left out of mainstream political discourse: a rural America you might not have seen in the news.

 Additional Resources for Defining “Rural.”

 - Center on Rural Innovation–Defining rural America: The consequences of how we count.

 - Daily Yonder–What is Rural?

-Bryce Oates writes The Cocklebur on Substack and is a Contributing Editor (Rural Community Organizing).
+Bryce Oates writes The Cocklebur on Substack and is a Contributing Editor (Rural Community Organizing) at Barn Raiser.
 He writes about rural policy, people, places, and politics.
 His work includes narrative nonfiction, opinion pieces and Q&A interviews.
 Bryce studies how the federal budget affects rural counties, farm and food policy, public lands and conservation issues, racial and gender equity in rural areas, climate change, economic inequality, rural demographic data and rural politics.
 A former farmer, rural economic developer and community organizer, he lives and works in the mountains of rural Transylvania County, N.C..